 Get the UAG Outback for:

 Other UAG cases

 Apart from its mainline series, Urban Armor Guard offers a variety of niche cases, especially for Apple iPhones.
 These include the Essential Armor, Dot, Dip, and Wave series of cases, which are relatively standard cases with a more mainstream aesthetic.
 Many of these also offer options with MagSafe-ready magnets.

 A personal favorite of ours is the Metropolis LT series, which is one of UAG’s most attractive cases.
 It comes in a variety of premium backing materials, including Kevlar, leather, and carbon fiber.
 The similarly named Metropolis series is a folio case with space for a few cards.

 However, both of these are limited to Apple devices and some tablets.
 No Android support here, which is a shame.

 Frequently asked questions

-A: Yellowing can happen over time in some clear cases, but luckily the issue is not permanent.
-Mix warm water and a drop or two of dish soap and then scrub the mixture over your case with a toothbrush.
+Yellowing can happen over time with some clear cases, but luckily the issue is not permanent.
+Mix warm water and a drop or two of dish soap, and then scrub the mixture over your case with a toothbrush.
 Allow it to air dry for a few hours, and you should be good to go.